 Much has been written about designing user experiences for voice applications, but less attention has been placed on preparing existing content resources for the many unique aspects of voice and conversational applications.
 Consider this example from healthcare.

 A standard assessment for rheumatoid arthritis asks the patient to select from a list of 50 symptoms that they may have recently experienced.
 In a web or mobile app, the approach to this question is to simply provide a list of symptoms with check boxes.
 Attempting to map this sort of question, as is, to a voice assistant doesn’t work.
 A voice assistant must mimic a human interaction.
 In this case, you wouldn’t expect a nurse to ask about symptoms by rattling off a list of them (“Do you have weakness, numbness, stomach ache…”).
 Instead, a voice-based version of this survey needs to support a more natural form of input.
 So, just as a nurse would phrase it, the virtual assistant might instead say, “Please tell me any symptoms you may have experienced since your last assessment”.
 A well-designed voice application can then apply natural language processing techniques to capture and encode the patient’s responses.
 For example, “I’m feeling a little dizzy” = “mild vertigo”).

 Enabling content for voice assistants has many challenges, but careful planning and the right tools will ensure that your content is ready for the voice revolution.

-Orbita Voice is the only conversational platform focused on helping organizations simplify how high-value content is delivered through conversational channels, securely and at scale.
+Orbita is the only conversational platform focused on helping organizations simplify how high-value content is delivered through conversational channels, securely and at scale.
 Orbita provides tools for voice-first content management, ranging from authoring to integration, and including intuitive tools and templates to simplify recognition of concepts, intent mapping, speech synthesis, empathy modeling, and conversational flow design.